 Arm Curl Test

-Discover how to use the Arm Curl Test to assess upper body strength and arm muscle endurance.
-Download a free PDF and example now.
+Learn to conduct the Arm Curl Test to assess upper body strength and arm muscle endurance.
+Download a free PDF and example now!

 Fact Checked by Ericka Pingol.